You are here

 The Last Evaluation Date is the date of the last special education evaluation that was not waived.

-*New for 2018-19 SY Final or interim (grading period) indicator of a student's performance in a class as submitted by the instructor
+Final or interim (grading period) indicator of a student's performance in a class as submitted by the instructor

-optional, unique field used by an agency for verification purposes to make sure the correct local staff record is linked to the appropriate record submitted and used by DPI
+Optional, unique field used by an agency for verification purposes to make sure the correct local staff record is linked to the appropriate record submitted and used by DPI

 Required field an agency uses to include the staff member's local assignment title as it's known at that particular location